onyeka-hub/Project-25/README.md

 2. Select the region and the load balancer required.
 You will not need to type in the load balancer, as it will already populate.

-For detailed read on selecting between CNAME and Alias based records, read the official documentation https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html.
+For detailed read on selecting between CNAME and Alias based records, read the official [documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html).

 ### Visiting the application from the browser